Jamiezoomies/cotask/README.md

     CommentsList: Shows all comments related to a task.
     SendComment: A form for submitting new comments.
     SearchComment: Allows users to search through comments.

+    HomePage: An informative home for users before they sign in.
+    Navbar: A navbar to allow users to traverse pages, logout, and join groups easily.
+    Team: A table of our members' names and respective GitHub usernames.